flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

     The aircraft comes with a GSX profile, please read [here](../gsxintegration/profile.md) for more information.

 - GSX Payload Sync:
-    - Enables to option to synchronise GSX and the aircraft's own payload management system.
+    - Enables the option to synchronize GSX and the aircraft's own payload management system.
 - GSX Fuel Sync:
-    - Enables the option to synchronise GSX and the aircraft's own fuel management system.
+    - Enables the option to synchronize GSX and the aircraft's own fuel management system.
 ## ATSU/AOC

-Settings for integrations with various data and information sources.
+Settings for integration with various data and information sources.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-settings-atsu-aoc.png" style="width: 100%; height: auto;" loading="lazy">